 - removal and destruction of nests.

-In general terms, the Forestry Commission will take charge of treating privately owned infested trees in the Control and Protected Zones, and there will be no costs for the owner.
+In general terms, the Forestry Commission will take charge of treating infested trees in the Control and Protected Zones, and there will be no costs for the owner.
 Treatment involves spraying the trees with an approved bio-pesticide or insecticide.
-Spray treatment is applied between April and June, because this is when it is most effective.
+Spray treatment is applied between April and June as this is when the product we use is most effective.

 These distinctions between the Core and Control/Protected Zones are necessary because European Union legislation was introduced in October 2014 which recognises those parts of the UK that are outside the affected areas as a 'Protected Zone'.
 The Government therefore has a statutory duty to prevent infestation of the Protected Zone, and this has to be the focus of government policy and government-funded activity.